ialame/planning2/src/main/frontend/DataSyncSetupGuid.md

 - **dev** database is managed by Symfony (read-only for Spring Boot)
 - **dev-planning** database is managed by Spring Boot (read/write)
 - Synchronization copies data from dev → dev-planning
-- Planning tables (j_employee, j_planning, etc.) only exist in dev-planning
+- Planning tables (employee, planning, etc.) only exist in dev-planning

 ---